philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 I developed and tested two different gap-crossing strategies:

 ### Curved crossing
 Some gaps were located on shorter track sections with slight curvature.
 In these cases, the rover could not reliably cross in a straight line and failed to re-enter the track correctly.
-To solve this, I implemented a curved crossing strategy: the rover begins the crossing on a curved trajectory and, if the track is not detected again, switches to the opposite trajectory.
+I therefore implemented a curved crossing strategy, where the rover begins the crossing on a curved trajectory and switches to the opposite trajectory, if the track is not detected again.

 [![Curved crossing demo](docs/images/curved_crossing_thumbnail.png)](https://github.com/user-attachments/assets/b32d4a72-7c75-41c8-95c8-d1e1f8f249d9)